yochaigal/cairn/srdTerraOdd_delta.md

 ### Conflicts

-An aggressor rolls a die dictated by their weapon.
-If you roll equal or under the appropriate *Attribute* you succeed.
-Subtract the opposition's *Armour*, if appropriate, and cause the result as *Effect*.
-When *Impaired*, roll 2 dice and take the worst.
-When *Enhanced*, roll 2 dice and take the best.

-If multiple attackers target the same opponent, roll all *Effect* and keep the single highest result.
-**Blast** aggressions hit their die in opponents, rolling separate for each.

-If turn order in uncertain, roll an **Insight** *Save*.
-Retreating from a dangerous situation requires a **Prowess** *Save*.

 ### Harm

-You lose *Grit* when you are harmed.
-When your *Grit* reaches $0$ you start taking *Trauma*.

-Push yourself trauma is reduced from Resolve.
-Stress trauma is reduced from Insight.
-Physical trauma is reduced from Prowess.

-Reduce the remaining *Effect* for an *Attribute* of your choice.

-When an *Attribute* is reduced, immediately make a *Save*.
-You push through if you succeed.
-Otherwise you have a *Critical Trauma*.
-You will die instantly if harmed further, and cannot perform any actions until attended to.
-If left to your own devices you die in one hour.

-If you survive a *Critical Trauma*, the attribute responsible for it is permanently reduced in $1$ as you develop a *Malaise*.
-With the GM, describe it narratively.

 #### Recovery {-}

-After a well fed and rested night, you roll and reset your *Grit*.
-If you are deprived you have $-1d$ to roll for *Grit*.
-*Trauma* is recovered at the pace of $1$ Attribute score per week, with the aid of a healer.
-A *Malaise* never recovers.

 #### Pushing yourself {-}

-Before you roll you can take $1d6$ *Effect* and use the same value to "fix" your result down.
-If your *Grit* becomes exactly $0$ you suffer a *Panic Event*.
-Remaining *Effect* is taken by an *Attribute*, depending on how you pushed yourself.

 | $d6$  | Panic Event Outcome                                                                                                               |
 | :---: | --------------------------------------------------------------------------------------------------------------------------------- |